spdx/spdx-3-model/model/ExpandedLicensing/Individuals/NoneLicense.md

 ## Summary

-Individual representing an assertion that no license information is present, as applicable.
+An Individual Value for License where the SPDX data creator determines that no license is present.

 ## Description

-A NoneLicense is the value that is used to indicate the absence of license information from a software artifact.
+NoneLicense should be used if the SPDX creator determines there is no license available for this Artifact.

 ## Metadata

-- id: NoneLicense
+- name: NoneLicense
 - type: /SimpleLicensing/AnyLicenseInfo

-## Serialization
+## Property Values

-- text: "NONE"
+- name: "NONE"